The Single Parents Guide to Taking on Walt Disney World

 Souvenirs

-That was his money to spend however he chose.
+Another idea is to give your child a budget at the beginning of your trip.
+When my son was younger, his grandparents often gifted him a $50.00 or $100.00 gift card for our vacations.
+It was his money to spend however he chose.
 Of course, once it was gone, it was gone.
 But it eliminated a lot of unnecessary browsing and asking for things out of our budget.
 Disney gift cards can be purchased at most groceries or superstores.

 These are just a few suggestions for handling souvenirs.
-Again, the main thing is to think about these things in advance and know how you’ll handle them.
+Again, the main thing is thinking about these things in advance and knowing how to handle them.
+And if there isn’t room in the budget for souvenirs, that’s fine too.

-Sometimes a full day at the pool mid-week is just what you need to feel like you are really on vacation.
+Sometimes, a full day at the pool mid-week is just what you need to feel like you are on vacation.
 Don’t be surprised if your children don’t want to leave the pool.
 It happens.
+You’ll be all the better for the time spent relaxing.
+The last thing you need is to wear yourself out in the parks and return home exhausted.

 - The Best Character Meals at Walt Disney World

-- Disney World Character Meets
+- Disney World Character Meet-and-Greets in Every Park

 In the Comments